MichaelCurrin/dev-cheatsheets/cheatsheets/javascript/node/prerender.md

 ## Configure script commands

-Using `package.json`, you can setup a build and prerender commands and run both when you need to.
+Using `package.json`, you can set up a build and prerender commands and run both when you need to.

 Here using `presite` and `react`.